 December 31

-2016 2017 US\$
+2017 US\$ 2018

 US\$ US\$

-Assets held for sale 3,363
+Assets held for sale 10,576

-3,363
+10,576

-The Company vacated from an office building located in Shanghai, China and in 2016 took action to sell the property.
-The sale plan met all of the held-for-sale criteria in accordance with ASC 360-Property, Plant and Equipment and the asset was reclassified accordingly.
-In 2017, the Company sold the property to a non-affiliated third party and recognized a gain from disposal of US\$1,880 thousand.
+The Company vacated from an office building located in Shanghai, China and in 2018 took actions to sell the property.
+The sale plans met all of the held-for-sale criteria in accordance with ASC 360 - Property, Plant and Equipment and accordingly, the office building was reclassified to noncurrent assets held for sale in 2018.
+In 2017, the Company sold another held for sale property to a non-affiliated third party and recognized a gain from disposal of US\$1,880 thousand.